andrmoel/astronomy-bundle-js/README.md

 ### <a name="moon-position"></a> Position of the Moon

-**Example 1**: Calculate the geocentric position of the moon for 12 April 1992 at 00:00 UTC
+**Example 1**: Calculate the geocentric position of the Moon for 12 April 1992 at 00:00 UTC

 ```javascript
 import {createTimeOfInterest} from 'astronomy-bundle/time';